Dawnfall/SelfBalancingRobot/README.md

 # SelfBalancingRobot
-Self balancing robot with diferential drive
+Self balancing robot using PID controller and diferential drive.